standard-for-public-code/standard-for-public-code/criteria/continuous-integration.md

   * lowers barriers for new contributors by reducing the amount of understanding necessary to suggest changes,
   * leads to more maintainable code,
   * speeds up the development cycle.
-* Smaller more regular contributions are typically easier to evaluate and lower risk compared to large infrequent changes.
+* Smaller, more regular contributions are typically easier to evaluate and lower risk compared to large infrequent changes.
 * Codebases in active development more reliably provide opportunities for collaboration and feedback.

 ## What this does not do